mattiasflodin/reckless/doc/performance.md

 The chart above shows the average total running time over 100 runs with the various alternatives, where “nop” does not perform any logging.
-The code is trivally parallelizable and is written compute chunks of the image in several threads.
+The code is trivally parallelizable and is written to compute chunks of the image in several threads.
 Each separate worker thread writes to the log individually.

 I have difficulty explaining these charts fully, and hope that someone with a better understanding will check out the benchmark code and help with some